Key Takeaways

 Food First: How to Get Enough Bone-Supportive Vitamins from Your Diet

-While supplements fill nutritional gaps, whole foods remain your foundation for bone health.
-Strategic food choices can significantly boost your intake of bone-supportive nutrients through meals you already enjoy.
+While supplements can provide additional nutritional support, whole foods remain your foundation for bone health.
+Strategic food choices can help boost your intake of bone-supportive nutrients through meals you already enjoy.

 Everyday Superfoods for Bones